rebootl/revampit-rework/cms/README.md

 ## WIP

-## TODO

-* check/cleanup the dependencies in the package.jsons

 * add documentation
   * add a README with installation instructions, usage, etc.
     * disclaimer this is a proof-of-concept / demo